 If you're looking at areas in Maryland with the best economic situations, where there's lower than average crime, and a lot to do, this is an accurate list.

-Hampstead made a strong showing to take in the overall number one spot for the best place to live in Maryland for 2019.
+Mount Airy made a strong showing to take in the overall number one spot for the best place to live in Maryland for 2020.